-Police chief announces press conference in Harley Dilly case
+I-Team: Sources say missing Harley Dilly has been recovered

 Shortly after he walked out of the home, all the police vehicles left the scene.

-It's unclear if investigators found anything inside the unoccupied house.
 On Monday night, police said there was no body and that the 14-year-old was still missing.

+Police sources tell the FOX 8 I-Team an ambulance left the home at 2:30 a.m.

+Searches planned Tuesday morning for nearby landfills have been called off, according to sources.

 Harley was last seen leaving his house on the morning of Dec.
 20. He did not make it to school that day.

 For the last couple of weeks, Hickman has provided daily updates on Facebook.
-The fact that he called a press conference could mean there are significant developments in the case.

 Stay with FOX 8 News and FOX8.com for updates on this developing story.